tsiyuki/SI507-HW6/README.md

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

 In JavaScript, `alert` and `console.log` are sililar in function to the `print` function in Python.
-I might use `console.log`, because this function would not jump out in front of the web page as `alert` function did.
+I might use `console.log`, because this function would not jump out in front of the web page as `alert` function does.
 We could check the console to see the results and would not influence the users' experiences.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**

+Change the value for the variable from `document.querySelector('h1').innerHTML = "A name"` to `document.querySelector('h1').innerHTML = "Chenrui Shu"`

 * **What does the word `document` represent in this code?
 Explain briefly.**

+The word `document` represents the whole HTML document object.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

+The right hand side caculates the number of `<li>` tag used in the HTML document, and the left hand side shows this number in the element with `id = "items"` in the HTML document.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**

+The color for the background would be white if there were no JavaScript in this page.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

+Because the background color is set to be #b3b3b3 by using `background-color: #b3b3b3` and the border color is set to be #FFFFFF by using `border: 3px solid #FFFFFF`, so their color are designed seperately and diffferently.

+Change the value after `background-color:` in the code could change the color of the background and also change the value after `border:` in the code could change the color of the broder.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+This function is similar to the `Go blue` function already did for `University of Michigan`.
+We could add a `copyfunction2` which selects the `<div>` element with `id = cheer` to add the text `O Canada` every time when the `McGill University` is highlighted and coped.
+Meanwhile, we added a `oncopy="copyFunction2()"` attribute to the `<li>` tag of `McGill University`.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**